Seed Library FAQ

 What is a seed library?

 - The same way the library works to make books available to everyone, the seed library does for seeds.
 We loan the seeds to our patrons and hope that some seed is returned when crops are harvested.

 Where are the seed libraries?

-- Currently there are seed libraries in the Alachua, Archer, Hawthorne, Headquarters, High Springs, Millhopper, Micanopy, and Tower Road Branch libraries.
+- Currently there are seed libraries in the Alachua, Archer, Cone Park, Hawthorne, Headquarters, High Springs, Millhopper, Micanopy, and Tower Road Branch libraries.

-- Seeds are donated from a wide variety of sources including Florida Native Plant Society, Working Food, Lowes, Rural King, and our wonderful patrons!
+- Seeds are donated from a wide variety of sources including Working Food, Lowes, Reddick Brothers Hardware, and our wonderful patrons!